gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | x-currency-code | string |  |

 Get all the details of a coupons applicable to cart  by uid.
 If successful, returns a Coupon resource in the response body specified in GetCouponResponseSchema

+Success Response:

+Returns The Couppon object which has list of all available_coupon applicale for the cart.
+See example below or refer GetCouponResponseSchema for details

+Content Type: `application/json`

+Schema: `{&quot;$ref&quot;:&quot;#/components/schemas/GetCouponResponse&quot;}`

+Error Response:

 ---